riffcc/orbiter/README.md

 [![Orbiter installable app](https://github.com/riffcc/orbiter/actions/workflows/ci.yml/badge.svg)](https://github.com/riffcc/orbiter/actions/workflows/ci.yml)

 # Riff.CC "Orbiter"
-Orbiter is a proof-of-concept version of Riff.CC, implemented using OrbitDB, Constellation, IPFS and other tools.
-It is one of the two current platforms for hosting Riff.CC instances, the other being [CeramicRiff](https://github.com/riffcc/riff.cc-vue).
+Orbiter is the proof-of-concept version of Riff.CC, implemented using OrbitDB, Constellation, IPFS and other tools.
 This repository contains instructions on how to set up and install a Riff.CC instance through Orbiter, as well as the necessary code to do so.
 For more information about Orbiter as well as the Riff.CC project itself, [see the project's main page](https://riff.cc/riff-docs/).

 Funding provided via [OpenCollective](https://opencollective.com/riffcc).